pulumi/pulumi-docker/provider/pkg/docs-gen/image-description.md

 The Image resource currently supports providing only a single operating system and architecture in the `platform` field, e.g.: `linux/amd64`.
 To enable this support, you may need to install the emulators in the environment running your Pulumi program.

-If you're using Linux, you may be using Docker Engine or Docker Desktop for Linux, depending on how you've installed Docker.
-The [FAQ for Docker Desktop for Linux](https://docs.docker.com/desktop/faqs/linuxfaqs/#context) describes the differences and how to select which you're using.
+If you are using Linux, you may be using Docker Engine or Docker Desktop for Linux, depending on how you have installed Docker.
+The [FAQ for Docker Desktop for Linux](https://docs.docker.com/desktop/faqs/linuxfaqs/#context) describes the differences and how to select which Docker context is in use.

 * For local development using Docker Desktop, this is enabled by default.
 * For systems using Docker Engine, install the QEMU binaries and register them with using the docker image from [github.com/tonistiigi/binfmt](https://github.com/tonistiigi/binfmt):